What is a long-term disability?

 Before you apply, make sure you have a certificate issued by a licensed health care professional, speech therapist or equivalent.

 How to apply for support:

-- Apply for special pedagogical support through the application system "Nais".
+- Apply for targeted study support through the application system "Nais".

 - After the consultation you will get an email with an approval (or rejection) with recommendations for the support you need.
 The approval is valid from the day you register at the university.